Victorinox: Timepieces

-In 1989 Victorinox entered the timepiece business in the United States under the brand name "Swiss Army".
+In 1989, Victorinox entered the timepiece business in the United States under the brand name "Swiss Army".

-Victorinox has various collections of watches which range from luxury dress watches to rugged dive watches.
+Victorinox has various collections of watches which range from luxury dress watches to rugged diving watches.
 They feature mechanical and quartz movements.
-Collections include Infantry, Divemaster, Airboss, I.N.O.X.
-The timepieces are produced in Switzerland.
+Collections include Infantry, Heritage, Divemaster, Airboss and I.N.O.X.
+The timepieces are all produced in Switzerland.

 In 2014, Victorinox introduced the I.N.O.X. range of watches which it claims are resistant to high levels of shock, including being run over by a tank.